Wangchangjen/Matlab_IDE/README.md

 # How to start a simulation:

--Step 1: Download the simulator for "Quantized Precoding for Massive MU-MIMO":
+- Step 1.
+Download the simulator for "Quantized Precoding for Massive MU-MIMO":

 https://github.com/quantizedmassivemimo/1bit_precoding

--Step 2.
+- Step 2.
 Download our proposed precoders (IDE.m & IDE2.m), which can be found

 https://github.com/Wangchangjen/Matlab_IDE